 There is a common misconception that personal injuries only happen in manual labour jobs such as construction or engineering however this is certainly not the case.
 Injuries can occur at any time and anywhere and it is important that you follow any health and safety training you may have had to minimise the risk.

 Your employer has a duty of care for its employees and must take necessary steps to ensure that a working environment is safe and as risk-free as possible.
 Training must be provided when lifting heavy items is part of a job role in the form of manual handling training.
 Personal protective equipment (PPE) should be provided when working around hazardous equipment and substances and all machinery should be checked regularly for any faults.

 If a personal injury does occur at work the best thing to do is make sure that the incident is recorded in an accident book and it is reported to the appropriate line manager or health and safety officer.
 If you are thinking about pursuing a personal injury claim it is also worth noting down if there were any witnesses as they may be willing to provide a statement to back up your claim.
 Where possible, try to take pictures of anything that could be related to the accident.

 Personal Injury Claims In Public Space

-Personal injury claims arising out of an accident that has happened in a public space are a little bit different to work related incidents.
-Usually the defendant in these cases are local authorities or councils but it is important not to be deterred from claiming because of this.
+Personal injury claims arising out of an accident that has happened in a public space are a little bit different from work-related incidents.
+Usually, the defendant in these cases are local authorities or councils but it is important not to be deterred from claiming because of this.
 The solicitors we work with are experts at legal claims against big establishments and have the teams to deal with your claim.